 Yes.
 Your bibliography/reference list is included in your 30, A4 page count.
 Your entry will not be accepted if your document is over 30 pages.

 Can we include hyperlinks to online material within our case study?

 No. The expert panel will not view content contained within hyperlinks.
 We recommend that you cite online content using in-text citations and include the sources in a reference list.

 can we upload multiple documents online?

-No. Only one document (up to 50 pages) will be accepted.
+No. Only one document (up to 30 pages) will be accepted.
 Your evidence should be inserted in your one entry document.
 Save as a PDF file.
-You are, however, welcome to submit a video file (see below).
+You are, however, welcome to submit a video file to support your entry (see below).